TOAST-DOCS/Gamebase/en/ios-etc.md

 ```

 * Category is defined in the GamebaseEventCategory class.
 * In general, events can be categorized into IdPRevoked, LoggedOut, ServerPush, Observer, Purchase, or Push.
-TCGBGamebaseEventMessage.data can be converted into a VO in the ways shown in the following table for each Category
+TCGBGamebaseEventMessage.data can be converted into a VO in the ways shown in the following table for each Category.

 | Event type | GamebaseEventCategory | VO conversion method | Remarks |
 | --------- | --------------------- | ----------- | --- |